logpai/Drain3/README.md

 - `cluster_template_changed` - in any update of a template
 - `periodic` - after n minutes from the last snapshot.
 This is intended to save cluster sizes even if no new template was identified.

-Drain3 currently supports 3 persistence modes:
+Drain3 currently supports the following persistence modes:

 - **Kafka** - The snapshot is saved in a dedicated topic used only for snapshots - the last message in this topic is the last snapshot that will be loaded after restart.